yashmungra191-eng/TIC-TAC-TOE/README.md

 - You make the **first move** by clicking on a grid cell.
 - Players alternate turns.
 - The game ends when a player wins or all cells are filled (tie).
+- To Restart the game press 'R' on keyboard

 ---